Ezekiel Elliott Doesn't ‘Need a Preseason Game' to Get Ready for 2022 NFL Season

-Ezekiel Elliott: 'I don’t think I need a preseason game' originally appeared on NBC Sports Washington
+Ezekiel Elliott: 'I don’t think I need a preseason game' originally appeared on NBC Sports Philadelphia

 Wake Ezekiel Elliott up when September arrives.